 All legal paperwork lodged with Births, Deaths and Marriages

 This is your special day so it is important that you both take the time to consider what you would like to be included in your ceremony.
 Apart from the words that must be legally included, there are so many options you can use to make this your very own.
 For instance, you can include your family (including babies and toddlers), furbabies, friends, and special rituals.
 It can be a tiny intimate ceremony with just you and your two witnesses, or something bigger.
 My role as your Celebrant is to work with you to ensure your ceremony is not only legal but incorporates everything that you hold dear.
-When we meet I will talk with you about the requirements, offer a range of options, and suggest ways to make this a ceremony that will always remain special to you.
+When we meet I will talk with you about the legal requirements, offer a range of options, and suggest ways to create a ceremony that will be significant to you.